I’ve never been a big fan of snakes.

-There’s no proven science that says vinegar works as a snake repellant, though many people claim it does.
-It might be the case that it only works when applied around bodies of water.
+There’s no proven science that says vinegar works as a snake repellant, although many people claim differently.
+It’s possible that vinegar only works as a snake repellent when applied around bodies of water.

 Continue reading below to learn more about the effectiveness of vinegar for repelling snakes.
 Or scroll further down the page to see what other ingredients are more effective at keeping snakes away.

 White vinegar is something most of us have in our homes, it’s cheap, it’s non-toxic, it would literally be the perfect solution for all our snake problems.

 All of the sources I’ve found stated that vinegar had to be used around the perimeter of a body of water to repel snakes.
 So if vinegar works, it’s safe to say it would have to be applied around bodies of water for it to work.

 Then vinegar is pretty much useless at keeping snakes away.